 Interaction cost is defined by Nielsen like this:

 The interaction cost is the sum of efforts — mental and physical — that the users must deploy in interacting with a site in order to reach their goals.

 Any step that the user has to perform for a certain task adds up to the interaction cost.
-Our goal is to minimize it, targeting unnecessary reading, scrolling, clicking, tapping, etc. Information Aesthetics, based on Nielsen's seven stages of action, summarize the types of costs we have to consider.
-They're talking about interaction costs in Information Visualization, but it (almost) perfectly applies to any kind of software:
+Our goal is to minimize it, targeting unnecessary reading, scrolling, clicking, tapping, etc. Heidi Lam, inspired by Nielsen’s seven stages of action, summarizes the types of costs we have to consider.
+They’re talking about interaction costs in Information Visualization, but it (almost) perfectly applies to any kind of software: